meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-14-september2020-update.md

 1. Click on “Management Priorities” on the menu at the top of the page
 2. Select the goal you’d like to view
-3. Find the September 2020 Action Plan under “Action Plans and Updates” click “September 2020”
+3. Find the September 2020 Action Plan under “Action Plans and Updates” and click “September 2020”